 The government has announced that the UK will associate to Horizon Europe, the EU research and innovation programme that will run from 2021 to 2027.

 Association will give UK scientists, researchers and businesses access to funding under the programme on equivalent terms as organisations in EU countries.

-UKRI therefore strongly encourages research talent, businesses, and innovators in the UK and worldwide to continue to work together in establishing global consortia.
+We therefore strongly encourage researchers, businesses, and innovators in the UK and worldwide to continue to work together in establishing global consortia to bid for funding.

 - Horizon 2020 Green Deal opportunities for projects relating to climate action – bids will be accepted until the deadline of 26 January 2021.
 UKRO UK guidance is available.

 Successful UK bids will continue to receive grant funding from the Commission.
 This includes calls that end after 1 January 2021.

 We encourage UK organisations to continue to bid into calls for new Horizon 2020 grant funding for the lifetime of the Horizon 2020 programme and, if successful, funding will be provided by the Commission.

 Open opportunities are listed on the European Commission website.

 How to apply for Horizon 2020 funding

 There’s information on GOV.UK about: